ehrpg/qstar/docs/crisis/index.md

 #### Dodging

-Dodging is a Contest between two opponents, whereas the dodger rolls an [Athletics][] check and the attacker his respective weapon's [Skill][].

-Only Area of Effect Attacks can be dodged.
+Dodging is an [Athletics][] check done as a response to an AoE attack.
 Once per round you can try to dodge an incoming Area of Effect Attack.
 You have to choose to dodge before the attacker rolls his attack.
-Dodging is an Athletics roll.

-If you win the contest you can move your character by 1 tile into any direction away from the AoE effect before you receive any damage or effect from it.
+If you succeed on the [Athletics][] roll---the Difficulty is **4**--you can move one tile into any direction away from the center of the AoE before you receive any damage or effect from it.

+Some AoE weapons and effects, and circumstances can make it easier or harder to dodge an AoE attack.

 ### Cover